pantheon-systems/documentation/source/content/organization-faq.md

 <Alert title="Note" type="info" >

-In light of the large number of web teams whose day-to-day operations are disrupted by the COVID-19 pandemic, we are making Multidev available for no additional charge to all customers through July 1, 2020.
+To support the large number of web teams whose day-to-day operations are disrupted by the COVID-19 pandemic, we are making Multidev available for no additional charge to all customers through July 1, 2020.
 See the [blogpost for more information](https://pantheon.io/blog/why-were-making-multidev-free-through-july-1stfor).

 </Alert>